dk808080/Xmeme/README.md

 # Xmeme
-this is a mern stack application for posting the memes where you can add update and delete memes.
+this is a MERN stack application for posting the memes where you can add update and delete memes.

 ## Tech stack
 ReactJs<br/>